Mike Price Trumpet Interview

-Welcome to the show notes for Episode #18 of the Trombone Corner podcast.
-This episode features Venezuelan Trombonist Angel Subero
+Welcome to the show notes for Episode #110 of The Other Side of the Bell – A Trumpet Podcast.
+This episode features trumpeter Mike Price.

 Listen to or download the episode below: